corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

    If you don't know how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.html#open-the-sample-cordapp-in-intellij-idea).

-3. [Rename the package](https://www.jetbrains.com/help/idea/rename-refactorings.html#rename_package) to `missionMars`.
+3. If you want to customize the CorDapp template, [rename the package](https://www.jetbrains.com/help/idea/rename-refactorings.html#rename_package) to `missionMars`.
 This changes all instances of `template` in the project to `missionMars`.

 ## Create the `MarsVoucher` state

 First create the `MarsVoucher` state.
-As noted above, this state represents the voucher that Mars Express will issue to its customers.
-It must include a description of the voucher, the name of the issuer, and the name of the current holder.
-You can choose from several types of <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`s</a> when writing a CorDapp:
+This state represents the voucher that Mars Express will issue to its customers and must include:
+* A description of the voucher.
+This can include any relevant information, such as an expiration date.
+* The name of the issuer.
+The customer can then verify which company the voucher was purchased from.
+* The name of the current holder.
+The company can then verify the identity of the customer who redeems the voucher.

+The `MarsVoucher` state must be transferable between entities.
+A customer redeems their voucher by returning it to the company that issued it.
+The value of this voucher does not change until it is redeemed, when the state is consumed and the voucher cannot be used again.
+You need a way to track the evolution of this state as it is transferred between parties.

+Use a <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#linearstate">`LinearState`</a> to tie the `MarsVoucher` to a `linearId`.
+When the state is transferred to a new holder, the state evolves.
+This creates a sequence of `LinearStates` with each evolution.
+The `LinearState`s share a `linearId`, so you can track the lifecycle of the `MarsVoucher` state.

+The `LinearState` makes sense for this use case, but there are several types of <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`s</a> that you can use when writing your own CorDapp:

 * <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#linearstate">`LinearState`</a>
 * <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#ownablestate">`OwnableState`</a>
 * <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#fungiblestate">`FungibleState`</a>
 * <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#the-queryablestate-and-schedulablestate-interfaces">`QueryableState`</a>
 * <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#the-queryablestate-and-schedulablestate-interfaces">`SchedulableState`</a>

-In this case, use a <a href="../../../../../../en/platform/corda/4.8/open-source/api-states.html#linearstate">`LinearState`</a> to tie the `MarsVoucher` to a `linearId`.
-As the information in the state changes, the state evolves.
-This creates a sequence of `LinearStates` with each evolution.
-The `LinearState`s share a `linearId`, so you can track the lifecycle of the `MarsVoucher` state.

 ### Set up the `MarsVoucher` file